Jeangu Macrooy: De Wereld Draait Door

 Macrooy has been a regular guest on the Dutch talkshow De Wereld Draait Door (DWDD).
 Besides performing his own music, he has paid tributes to other artists including Stevie Wonder, George Michael, and the Blue Diamonds.
 He also performed Bob Dylan's "The Times They Are a-Changin'" in a special retrospective broadcast of the show.
-Throughout the show's 2018–2019 season, Macrooy sang several songs by Paul Simon and Elton John, who had announced their farewell tours earlier in 2018.
+Throughout the show's 2018–2019 season, Macrooy sang, alongside Ruben Hein, several songs by Paul Simon and Elton John, who had announced their farewell tours earlier in 2018.

 The Passion

 On 28 March 2018, Macrooy was part of the Dutch national TV production The Passion, in which he took on the role of Judas, alongside Tommie Christiaan (Jesus), Brainpower (Saint Peter), Glennis Grace (Mary), and Arjan Ederveen (Pontius Pilate).
 The broadcast, which took place in Amsterdam-Zuidoost that year, attracted 3.5 million viewers.

 De Nationale 2021 Test

 On 30 December 2021, Macrooy was a guest on NPO's De Nationale 2021 Test along with Lisa Loeb, Edson da Graça, Lale Gül, Lucille Werner, Jetze Plat, and Marcel van Roosmalen.
 Due to the COVID-19 pandemic, the show was filmed with a virtual audience.